 Use the same accounting method (cash or accrual) that you used for Federal income tax purposes.
-In the case of a loss enter "0" on Line 17.
+In the case of a loss, make no entry on Line 17.
 Enclose a copy of the Federal Schedule C (or Schedule C-EZ or Schedule F) with your return.

-Line 18 - Net Gains or Income From Disposition of Property
+Line 18 - Net Gains or Income from Disposition of Property

 Enter on Line 18 the amount of net gains from New Jersey Schedule B, Line 4.
 Enclose Schedule B with your return.
-See page 20.
+See page 28.